Tropolopolo/Signal-Processing-MATLAB/README.md

   sigadd.m
   ...

-My Homework typically will start with 'Homework#'
+My work typically will start with 'Homework#'